almeyras/IP-over-LoRa/README.md

 - M1 | GPIO 27
 - AUX | GPIO 4

-If you have a [Waveshare LoRa HAT](https://www.waveshare.com/wiki/SX1262_868M_LoRa_HAT), lucky you, I chose the same pinout.
+If you have a [Waveshare LoRa HAT](https://www.waveshare.com/wiki/SX1262_868M_LoRa_HAT), then lucky you, I chose the same pinout.

 ## EBYTE chip configuration

 Keep in mind that EBYTE chips are configured via UART (like a normal frame transmission) but setting M0=1, M1=0 via GPIO (3.3V) or jumper wires.

 If you use E22 and have Windows installed, you can go for the easy option with the app [RFSetting](http://www.ebyte.com/en/pdf-down.aspx?id=1516).
-In other case, you will have to send the configuration frame manually with a Python script.
-Refer to the [user manual](http://www.ebyte.com/en/data-download.aspx) of your module for further instructions.
-Refer to config scripts below.
+In other case, you will have to send the configuration frame using the config scripts below.
+Refer to the [user manual](http://www.ebyte.com/en/data-download.aspx) of your precise module for detailed information.

 >**Warning:** Always comply with your national usage restrictions.
 Unlicensed ISM bands are also regulated.
 When configuring your radio settings, pay special attention to: EIRP (max Tx power + ant gain), bandwidth, and duty cycle/LBT).